darkelle24/AutoBack/README.md

    fileReturnWithHost?: boolean,
    beforeSetValue?(request: any, respond: any, routeClass: RoutePutClass<any>, row: Model<any>): void,
-   beforeSend?(request: any, respond: any, routeClass: RoutePutClass<any>, data: any): void, beforeSendAfterRecursive?(request: any, respond: any, routeClass: RoutePutClass<any>, data: any): void } & RouteBasic
+   beforeSend?(request: any, respond: any, routeClass: RoutePutClass<any>, data: any): void, beforeSendAfterRecursive?(request: any, respond: any, routeClass: RoutePutClass<any>, data: any): void, socketNotif?: SocketNotifInfo
+} & RouteBasic
 ```